-Lynsey graduated in 2001 from The Central School of Speech & Drama in London with a Bachelor of Arts (Hons) in Scenic Construction, Theatre Crafts, and has since led an extensive career in the building of large-scale sets for prestigious television and theatre clients in London and Australia.
+Lynsey graduated in 2001 from The Central School of Speech & Drama in London with BA (Hons) in Scenic Construction, Theatre Crafts.
+Central has given her an extensive knowledge of entertainment industry processes required to create given pieces in a wide range of industry contexts.

-Following her extensive industry experience, Lynsey then went on to teach at The Royal Academy of Dramatic Art for five years, where she taught the Scenic Construction Post Graduate Diploma course whilst managing the scenery workshop department and staging six public productions per term.
+She also worked at The Royal Academy of Dramatic Art for five years, teaching the Scenic Construction Postgraduate Diploma course, while managing the scenery workshop department and staging six public productions a term for the BA Acting and Technical Theatre courses.

-After moving to Australia, she continued her industry experience in Sydney, project managing the build for a variety of events, including Chinese New Year, Mardi Gras and Laser Tag arenas across Australia.
-She also spent some time in Argentina working at The Teatro San Martin in Buenos Aires.
+Lynsey has continued to develop her career through her work in Sydney, within a variety of industries and scenic companies including James Gordon Workshop and Creative Works Australia.
+There, she has project-managed the build for events such as Chinese New Year, Mardi Gras and laser tag arenas.
+She has also spent some time in Argentina working at The Teatro San Martin in Buenos Aires.

-Lynsey commenced work at NIDA in 2012 as Associate Lecturer for Scenic Construction and Technologies.
-She has been integral in developing the Bachelor of Fine Arts Scenic Construction and Technologies course, writing course content and teaching a variety of subjects from set construction in carpentry and welding to project management, computer-aided drafting, as well as supervising and working on staging elements of NIDA’s bi-annual play production program.
+Lynsey commenced work at NIDA in November 2012 as Associate Lecturer for Staging and has played a large role in developing the Bachelor of Fine Arts course, writing course content and teaching a variety of classes from set construction in carpentry and welding to project management, CAD including CNC programs, and supervising and working on staging elements of the Production Program.